 The Importance of Having Breakfast and Total Fibre Intake to Lower Your Risk of Death

 Do you skip breakfast because you are too rushed in the morning or chose to skip breakfast due to a fasting routine?
-Skipping your breakfast could mean you are not meeting your daily needs for fibre.
-An adult needs between 25-38g of dietary fibre each day for your health.
-Fibre plays many important roles including helping you to achieve and maintain a healthy weight, promote stable blood sugar levels, and reduce your risk of certain cancers.
-What you may not know is that including enough fibre in your diet each may may help reduce your risk of dying from any cause including death from heart disease.
+Skipping your breakfast could mean you are not meeting your daily needs for fiber.
+An adult needs between 25-38g of dietary fiber each day for your health.
+Fiber plays many important roles including helping you to achieve and maintain a healthy weight, promote stable blood sugar levels, and reduce your risk of certain cancers.
+What you may not know is that including enough fiber in your diet each may may help reduce your risk of dying from any cause including death from heart disease.

-The take home message from this study is that breakfast may be needed in your day to give you more opportunity to meet your needed daily fibre needs.
-Fibre is filling and as a result you may need more meals to achieve your daily target.
-Including plant-based sources of food in every meal and snack can help you achieve your daily fibre needs.
+The take home message from this study is that breakfast may be needed in your day to give you more opportunity to meet your needed daily fiber needs.
+Fiber is filling and as a result you may need more meals to achieve your daily target.
+Including plant-based sources of food in every meal and snack can help you achieve your daily fiber needs.
 This includes whole grains and whole grain contain foods like wholegrain bread and couscous, quinoa, Corn Thins slices and whole grain rice.
 Also, fruits, vegetables, legumes, beans, nuts, and seeds.

 King DE, Xiang J. A Relationship Between Mortality and Eating Breakfast and Fiber.
 J Am Board Fam Med.
 2021 Jul-Aug;34(4):678-687. doi: 10.3122/jabfm.2021.04.210044.
 PMID: